Skip to product information

 Tax included.

 The First Wiradyuri War of Resistance ended in 1824 with a series of massacres conducted by settlers in the Bathurst region.
-From the 1830s, colonists began occupying more and more Aboriginal land across western New South Wales and stocking it with sheep and cattle.
+From the 1830s, colonists began occupying more and more First Nations land across western New South Wales, stocking it with sheep and cattle.
 By 1838, a dramatic fightback began across the entire frontier of the colony.
-What has been called the Second Wiradyuri War of Resistance, from 1839 to 1841, was, in fact, part of a vast arc of conflict from present-day northern Victoria through to southeast Queensland.
+The Second Wiradyuri War of Resistance, from 1839 to 1841, was part of a wide arc of conflict from present-day northern Victoria through to southeast Queensland.
 At the time, it was seen by many contemporaries as a concerted and coordinated ‘uprising’.

 Pages: 336, Paperback